Duct Leakage Test in Linwood, NJ

 How a Duct Leakage Test Is Conducted

-duct leakage test is straightforward, clean, and designed to be non-intrusive for residents.
-Most tests in Linwood, NJ finish within 30 to 60 minutes, and the benefits to your home’s comfort and efficiency can last for years.
+duct leakage test is rapid, clean, and performed without inconvenience to residents.
+Most tests in Linwood, NJ take around 30 to 60 minutes, but the efficiency and comfort improvements can last for many years.

 How to Measure Duct Leakage

 Duct leakage is expressed in cubic feet per minute (CFM) per 100 square feet of the home’s conditioned area.
-Your technician uses a nanometer to register small pressure differences, which help calculate how much air is leaking from the ducts.
-Understanding this number gives you insight into problem areas, helps you plan improvements, and ensures your home meets local energy code requirements in Linwood, NJ.
+Your technician uses a nanometer to detect small pressure differences, which indicate how much air is leaking through the ducts.
+Understanding this number helps you reveal problem areas, consider enhancement strategies, and validate that your home meets local energy code requirements in Linwood, NJ.

 Cost of Excessive Duct Leakage